SolidLabResearch/Challenges/reports/orchestrator-to-forward-ldn-notifications-to-inbox-based-on-n3-rules.md

 For example, adding helper code from the solution to Comunica.
 -->

+- Integrate ErgoedPod `envo` or [Bashlib](https://github.com/SolidLabResearch/Bashlib/) into the Koreographeye to provide out-of-the-box import of notifications.
+This is now an external dependency.
+- Current implementation is single threaded.
+Make options to specify how many threads can be used to execute the policies

 ## Future work
 <!--
 List ideas for future work.
 These ideas don't have to be concrete.
 You can create a new challenge/scenario for each idea.
 -->

+- Current systems makes no assumptions on how policies should be executed, in which order, and what to do when policies fail.
+Align with other groups to find a solution on how a composition of policies should be executed.